eco-kgml/Eco-KGML-Documents/docs/LabInclusionDiversityStatement_16Dec20.md

-# Reservoir Group Inclusion and Diversity Statement
+# Eco-KGML Inclusion and Diversity Statement

 We are committed to providing a safe, inclusive, and harassment-free experience to everyone.
 This statement was developed with the goal of affirming our shared values of diversity, equity, and inclusion (DEI) and is grounded in our group’s commitment to everyone’s personal and scientific growth and development.
-This is a living document that we will revisit and update annually at the beginning of the fall semester.
+This is a living document that we can and will revisit.

 Safe, inclusive, and harassment-free environments don’t just happen: they are created by both 1) day-to-day interactions we all have with each other and 2) ensuring that DEI is embedded in the group’s longer-term strategic decisions.
 It is the responsibility of all members of our group to work together to create and maintain a safe, inclusive, harassment-free environment for all.